Fast Masters: Championship finals: Saturday August 21

-The final championship round was held Saturday August 21.
+The final championship round was held Saturday August 21, in conjunction with the Mel Kenyon Classic.
 The ten drivers who advanced to the finals participated in time trials, which set the field for two 8-lap heat races.
 The odd qualifiers (1, 3, 5, 7, 9) participated in Heat #1.
 The even qualifiers (2, 4, 6, 8, 10) participated in heat #2.
 The top three finishers from each heat would advance to the 12-lap main event, and race for the overall championship.

 In Heat Race #1, George Follmer (33.233 seconds) started on the pole and took the lead into turn one.
 On lap 2, David Pearson made a daring move for third place on the outside in turn 1, but had to back off.
 On lap 4, Ed McCulloch locked up the brakes at the end of the mainstretch, and missed turn 1.
 He re-joined the race, but dropped from contention.
 With Follmer leading, and Parnelli Jones comfortably in second, the battle of the race was for third between Bob Akin and David Pearson.
 With two laps to go, Pearson passed Akin on the outside coming out of turn four.
 At the checkered flag, Follmer, Jones, and Pearson advanced to the main championship feature.

 In Heat Race #2, Bobby Unser (33.284 seconds) started on the pole and took the lead into turn one and led wire-to-wire, with Brian Redman taking second.
 The attention focused on third place David Hobbs, in the final transfer spot.
 On lap 6, fourth place Johnny Rutherford was on Hobbs' back bumper exiting the dog-leg when he spun out in the transition to the oval.
 Hobbs held on to third, and Unser, Redman, and Hobbs advanced to the main championship feature.